Wye Neighbourhood Plan Review

 - Reforming the framework for locally led development corporations to ensure local areas have access to appropriate delivery vehicles to support growth and regeneration.

-However, the first draft of the Planning Bill proved highly controversial.
-In particular, its proposals for arbitrary zoning, and the removal of local democratic control at the application stage.
-Since July 2021 the Government has indicated that these proposals are now under major review, but the outcome of this remains unclear a year later in July 2022.
+However, the first draft of the Planning Bill proved highly controversial and politically undeliverable.
+In particular, its proposals for arbitrary zoning of all land across the whole country, and the removal of local democratic control and a public role at the planning application stage.
+In July 2021 the Government announced that these proposals were under major review.
+The outcome is now the Levelling-up and Regeneration Bill, (LURB) introduced in May 2022.
+This draft legislation reached the committee stage in the House of Lords in December 2022.